Sign Up Free

 Bitcoin's position in the financial system has shifted dramatically over the past two years.
 What was once viewed primarily as a speculative asset is now embedded in institutional infrastructure.

 In January 2024, the U.S. Securities and Exchange Commission approved the first spot Bitcoin ETFs, giving investors direct exposure through traditional brokerage accounts.
-Within roughly a year, BlackRock's iShares Bitcoin Trust attracted over $100 billion in assets under management, making it one of the most successful ETF launches in financial history.
+Within roughly two years, U.S. spot Bitcoin ETFs collectively surpassed $100 billion in combined assets under management, with BlackRock's iShares Bitcoin Trust (IBIT) alone holding over $50 billion, making it one of the most successful ETF launches in financial history.
 Spot ETFs for Ethereum, Solana, and XRP followed through 2025.

 According to Security.org's 2026 Cryptocurrency Adoption Report, approximately 30% of American adults now own cryptocurrency, with Bitcoin remaining the dominant holding at 74% of crypto portfolios.
-Bitcoin's all-time price high exceeded $126,000 in late 2025, though significant corrections followed in early 2026.
+Bitcoin's all-time price high of $126,210 was reached on October 6, 2025, though significant corrections followed, with the price falling below $60,000 in early 2026 before recovering.

 These are structural milestones, not price predictions.
 The institutional infrastructure, the regulatory frameworks, the custody solutions, and the investment vehicles are already built.
 Bitcoin is no longer approaching the financial system from the outside.
 It is inside it.